nucypher/pyUmbral/README.rst

 **Encryption**

+Now let's encrypt data with Alice's public key.
+Invocation of ``pre.encrypt`` returns both the ``ciphertext`` and a ``capsule``.
+Note that anyone with Alice's public key can perform this operation.

+Since data was encrypted with Alice's public key, Alice can open the capsule and decrypt the ciphertext with her private key.

 .. code-block:: python

     # Encrypt data with Alice's public key.
-    plaintext = b'Proxy Re-encryption is cool!'
+    plaintext = b'Proxy Re-Encryption is cool!'
     ciphertext, capsule = pre.encrypt(alices_public_key, plaintext)

     # Decrypt data with Alice's private key.